gboeing/ppd430/syllabus/readme.md

 # Questions and Assistance

 We are available if you need help throughout the semester and are happy to answer your questions.
 Please ask course-related questions in our course's Slack channel: you should expect a reply typically within two working days.
 If you have a sensitive personal matter to discuss, please ask by email.
 Office hours info is provided at the beginning of the syllabus.
+To respect your time, I try to respond tersely online: please don't mistake this conciseness for rudeness.

 ## Who to contact